dungeons-of-moria/umoria/README.md

 _**Note: we are currently still in Beta - things may go wrong!**_

-## What's the Moria Restoration Project?
+## What is the Moria Restoration Project?

 Umoria 5.6 has support for many different platforms which include; Linux, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST. Back in the late